scribe-org/Scribe-iOS/README.md

 ### Noun Plurals [`⇧`](#contents) <a id="noun-plurals"></a>

-The `Plural` feature allows a user to enter a noun and then insert its plural when the `↵` key is pressed.
+The `Plural` feature allows a user to enter a noun and then insert its plural when the `return` key is pressed.

 <p align="center">
     <a href="https://github.com/scribe-org/Scribe-iOS/blob/main/Resources/Demos/noun_plural_demo.gif"><kbd><img src ="Resources/Demos/noun_plural_demo.gif" width="225"/></kbd></a>